Kamiyah Mobley was abducted as a newborn from a Florida hospital in July 1998

 “I don’t know what she is going through, but I feel for her,” the South Carolina neighbor said of Mobley.

-In Jacksonville, about 175 miles south of where Mobley was found, her biological parents and grandmother were “extremely excited and overwhelmed with emotion” at the news, the sheriff said.
+In Jacksonville, her biological parents and grandmother were “extremely excited and overwhelmed with emotion” at the news, the sheriff said.

 Mobley seems to be in good health, he said.

-On July 10, 1998 – the day Mobley disappeared – a kidnapper dressed as a nurse and, wearing a blue smock with flowers and surgical gloves, was captured in grainy surveillance video at the hospital.
+On July 10, 1998 – the day Mobley disappeared – a kidnapper dressed as a nurse, in a blue smock with flowers and surgical gloves, was captured in grainy surveillance video at the hospital.

 Mobley’s mother, Shanara, who was 16 at the time, told investigators that a woman dressed as a nurse entered her hospital room.